 The J.A.
-Henckels International Classic Chef’s Knife is made of high quality German carbon no-stain steel.
-The blade is hot-drop forged from a single piece of steel and ground in two directions to create a 15 degree edge.
+Henckels International Classic Chef’s Knife is made of high-quality German carbon no-stain steel.
+The blade is hot-drop forged from a single piece of steel and ground in two directions to create a 15-degree edge.
 The hot-drop forging process adds durability to the knife.
 Although this knife is made in Spain, the blade still comes from Germany.

 The big feature that this forged knife provides that stamped knives do not is the bolster.
 The bolster provides added weight to the knife so that it is comfortably balanced in your hand.
-The bolster also provide safety by protecting your hand from the sharp blade.
+The bolster also provides safety by protecting your hand from the sharp blade.

 The handle is made from a polyoxyethylene material.
 It is comprised of two scales that attach to the full tang with three rivets.
 The edges are ground down to create a smooth and give the appearance of a single piece.
 This handle is very durable and easy to clean.

 The first thing that I noticed about the J.A.
-Henckle Chef’s Knife is its weight.
+Henckels Chef’s Knife is its weight.
 Weighing in at 8.6 ounces this knife has a noticeable difference than many of the stamped knives.
 I don’t see the weight as a negative trait, but more as a positive since it is connected to many of its benefits.
 The full tang contributes to the weight which is where the knife blade extends all the way through the handle.
 This knife also has a bolster which adds weight but provides balance and safety.

 You can feel the overall durability of the J.A.
-Henckle Chef’s Knife when you hold it in your hand.
+Henckels Chef’s Knife when you hold it in your hand.
 The handle is firmly secured to the tang by three rivets.
 Dropping this knife handle first would do little damage to the knife, although I’d probably worry more about my floor.

 The blade comes extremely sharp and seems to hold the sharpness longer than stamped blades.
 I would still hone the blade regularly to keep it performing well.
-The stainless steel helps to prevent corrosion on the blade.
+The stainless steel helps to prevent corrosion of the blade.
 With this being a single piece of steel from tip to tang, I see this being able to last many, many years.

 Cleaning and Maintenance